INDUSTRY FOCUS AREA: Advanced Manufacturing

 The ability to communicate with clients, to work within guidelines, and communicate ideas are employable skills that will always be in demand.
-Businesses are often looking for ways to reduce the prices of transport and shipping.
-One way to do this is using flat packs.
-These are packs that ship the components of an item in flat boxes but that can be put together into large items.
+Businesses are often looking for ways to reduce the cost of transport and shipping.
+One common way to do this is to use flatpacks.
+These are packs that ship the components of an item in flat boxes that can then be assembled by the purchaser.
 IKEA are one of the most famous users of this method but there are many others.

-Students will use their maths skills to design a piece of flat pack furniture within the requirements set out by the customer.
-Students will be presented with an interview from the customer from which they will need to identify the design requirements.
+In this program students will use the Design Thinking Process to design a piece of flat pack furniture and create a marketing strategy to sell their design.
+Students will be presented with an interview from a customer from which they will need to identify the design requirements.
 They will use CAD software to design their product before making a model of their design using the laser cutter and/or 3D printer.
 Students will then design a campaign to market and sell their product focusing on the use of new digital technologies.

 Taking part in this program, students will collaboratively:

 Generators: Sales Representative, Retail Supervisor, Entertainer